blumixid/docs/README.md

 ```
 Conrefs in Markdown are called by using the following syntax: `{{site.data.key1.key2...keyN}}`
 **Note:** While you can Nest keys as deep as you like in YAML, and call deeper sets of keys from markdown, Bluemix conrefs use only 2 keys.
-For example: `{{site.data.keyword.bluemix}}`
+For example: `{{site.data.keyword.bluemix_notm}}`

 ####Content references in DITA vs Markdown
 In DITA, a content reference, or conref, is a way of reusing or pulling content from one file into another file; effectively making a copy during the transform.